About the Author

 I believe that who I am comes from my parents and my environment.
 If anyone is curious, this is my background.

 My parents are both from Czechoslovakia, now the Slovak Republic.
 My mother was born there and moved to Montreal, Quebec when she was little.
 My dad was born in Milwaukee, Wisconsin.
 When he was little, he returned to his family's farm in Slovakia.
 He was able to return to America before World War II commenced.
-He served in the Army and was severely injured in North Africa.
+He served in the Army and was severely injured in North Africa during a campaign with General Patton.
 My parents met because my dad had relatives in Montreal, where my mother lived.
 They were married in 1945.

 I am one of six children.
 I was born in Milwaukee and when I was 8, my family moved to Cudahy, a Milwaukee suburb in Wisconsin.
 My parents are serious believers in the Catholic religion.
 We all went to Catholic grade schools and a brother and sister attended Catholic high schools.
 I am a graduate of Cudahy High School.